traefik/mesh/helm/chart/maesh/Guidelines.md

-# I3o Helm Chart Guidelines
+# Maesh Helm Chart Guidelines

-This document outlines the guidelines for developing, managing and extending the i3o helm chart.
+This document outlines the guidelines for developing, managing and extending the maesh helm chart.

 ## Optionality